-It’s tempting to become creative and cook some colorful skewers, skewers including meat, but also vegetables or fruits.
+It’s tempting to become creative and cook some colourful skewers, skewers including meat, but also vegetables or fruits.
 However, this mix is harmful to cooking and therefore to your meat’s taste, because each ingredient requires a different cooking time, especially if you dare to put different meats on the same stick.

 4. Pricking sausages

 Do not prick your sausages!
-By doing so, you allow the juice release and you lose flavors.
+By doing so, you allow the juice release and you lose flavours.
 To prevent your sausages from cracking, just cook them over indirect heat, slowly (between 12 and 20 minutes depending on size).

 5. Oiling your meat before grilling

 No need to oil your meat before cooking it on the barbecue grill.
-A quality meat naturally contains fat that melts during cooking and offers tenderness and flavor.
+A quality meat naturally contains fat that melts during cooking and offers tenderness and flavour.
 To prevent your meat from sticking to the grill, bet on a good cleaning!
 If you have a stainless-steel grill, preheat it before cooking and clean the grill when it’s hot by rubbing it with a metal brush.
 You will remove all the remains of carbonized foods that would harm the good taste and make your meat adhere.